sdr-enthusiasts/docker-adsbhub/README.md

 Docker container to send ADSB data to [ADSBHub](https://www.adsbhub.org).
 Designed to work in tandem with [mikenye/readsb](https://hub.docker.com/repository/docker/mikenye/readsb) or [mikenye/piaware](https://hub.docker.com/repository/docker/mikenye/piaware).
 Builds and runs on `x86_64`, `arm64` and `arm32v7` (see below).

-This container pulls ModeS/BEAST information from a host or container providing ModeS/BEAST data, and sends data to ADSBHub.
+This container pulls SBS/Basestation protocol data from a host or container, and sends the data to ADSBHub.

 Thanks go to [fredclausen](https://github.com/fredclausen) for developing the original image.